 What We Do

 EMERGENCY provides free, high-quality healthcare to victims of war, poverty and landmines, alongside building hospitals and training local medical staff.
-Founded in 1994, EMERGENCY has treated over 11 million people in 18 different countries and currently operates in Afghanistan, Central African Republic, Iraq, Italy, Sierra Leone, and Sudan.
+Founded in 1994, EMERGENCY has treated over 11 million people in 19 different countries and currently operates in Afghanistan, Central African Republic, Iraq, Italy, Sierra Leone, Sudan, Uganda, and Yemen.

 We Provide Free, High-Quality Medical and Surgical Care